Tech500/MPU6050_WLED/MPU6050_WLED_withThree_Switches/README.md

 Developed by William Lucid with an assist from OpenAI's ChatGPT.
 Only partially finished; has not been added directly to running WLED, project is a work-in-progress.
 Will need a usermod to be added and compiled for WLED.
-Sketch was developed to generate varialbles for effects, Intensity, and color palette variables of WLED project.
+Sketch was developed to generate varialbles for effects using MPU6050.
+Generating Intensity, and color palette variables of WLED project.
 [WLED Project](https://kno.wled.ge/)  WLED runs on ESP8266 or ESP32.